 Try all of the above whilst wearing an old race t-shirt to mimic the bib.

 Forgetting about the kit for a moment, remember the basics - hill training is possibly the most effective run training, so work it into your training schedule.
-Swimming ten to twenty sets of 100m to 250m at 80% is a simple way to improve your swimming, and a few swim coaching sessions to improve technique can be well worth the investment.
+Swimming ten to twenty sets of 100m to 250m at 80% is a good way to improve your swimming endurance, and along with a few swim coaching sessions to improve technique you should see improved efficiency and speed.

 If you can get some swim - run - swim - run sessions in your training then that's ideal.
-It might be worth a weekend in Wales/Lake District/Scotland/suitable wild area to facilitate this.
+It might be worth a weekend in Wales/Lake District/Scotland/coast/ suitable wild area to facilitate this.
+Might be worth reading Decision Making In The Wild before you embark on any epic swimrun journey.